ibi/wf-extension-tutorial/README.md

 7. On line 45, use renderConfig.container.id to select the element where the   **JS Viz**  will be rendered

+8. On line 74, use renderConfig.properties.barColor to set the color of the bars

-8. On line 92, a check is done on the renderConfig.properties.xAxis.showTitle; if true, then add an xAxis label
+9. On line 93, a check is done on the renderConfig.properties.xAxis.showTitle; if true, then add an xAxis label

-9. On line 101, the  renderConfig.properties.xAxis.title property is used to set the label of the X axis
+10. On line 102, the  renderConfig.properties.xAxis.title property is used to set the label of the X axis

-10. On line 92, a check is done on the renderConfig.properties.yAxis.showTitle; if true, then add an yAxis label
+11. On line 108, a check is done on the renderConfig.properties.yAxis.showTitle; if true, then add an yAxis label

-11. On line 111, get the metadata associated with yAxis so that we can use the title there.
+12. On line 112, get the metadata associated with yAxis so that we can use the title there.

-12. On line 120, the  renderConfig.properties.yAxis.title property is used to set the label of the Y axis but commented out
+13. On line 121, the  renderConfig.properties.yAxis.title property is used to set the label of the Y axis but commented out

-13. On line 121, add the label from yAxis.fields[0].title
+14. On line 122, add the label from yAxis.fields[0].title

 ### Step 1.6: Deploy to Web Server for Debugging ###